 Every year on April 22nd, people all over the world join hands and pledge to do their bit for their planet.
 Children have a unique role in protecting the Earth.
 After all, it is from them that we have borrowed this planet.

-Hence, it is essential to inculcate a sense of ownership and responsibility towards Earth in our children.
+Hence, it is essential to inculcate a sense of ownership and responsibility towards Earth in our children, while also educating them with a scientific, hands-on approach.
 Only then, we can secure the future of our children and this planet.

 But while I was going through a list of crafts and to-dos for Earth’s day, it dawned on me that we might be just doing Earth a favour by giving all paper crafts a skip and rather doing some real meaningful activities.
 Adopting ‘Reduce, Reuse and Recycle‘ and ‘NO PLASTIC‘ as our mantra, we are all set to help our planet.